 Please be aware that the income guidelines change periodically.
 Please verify with Self-Help Homes what the current income guidelines are.

-You need to have a credit score of a 640 or higher, verifiable with at least one line of credit.
-Collections and Judgements may affect your credit score and are assessed on an individual basis.
+You need to have a credit score of 640 or higher.
+This is verifiable with at least one line of credit.
+Collections and judgements may affect your credit score and are assessed on an individual basis.
 If you are asked to submit a full mortgage application, Self-Help Homes will process a TransUnion report at the time of submission.
-A Tri-Merge report will be processed by USDA-RD once the mortgage application has been submitted for final review.
+A tri-merge credit report will be processed by USDA-RD once the mortgage application has been submitted for final review.

-Your debt-to-income ratio cannot exceed 41% including a potential house payment.
+Your debt-to-income ratio includes a potential house payment and cannot exceed 41%.
 Depending on your income, we have discovered that along with the house payment, you usually can’t have more than approximately $300-$400 of other monthly debt payments.
-Debt to income ratio is dependent on household income.
-Those payments include: credit cards, student loans (.5% of the balance if they are in deferment/forbearance or monthly payment amount if they are on an income based repayment plan), car payments, child support, alimony or any other installment loans.
-We have a USDA-RD approved mortgage calculator that we use when you apply for the program that will let you know specifically how much debt your family can have along with a house payment.
+The debt-to-income ratio is dependent on household income.
+Debt payments include: credit cards, student loans (.5% of the balance if they are in deferment/forbearance OR monthly payment amount if they are on an income based repayment plan), car payments, child support, alimony, or any other installment loans.
+A USDA-RD approved mortgage calculator is used when you apply for the program.
+The calculator will tell us specifically how much debt your family can have along with a house payment.

-You cannot currently have ownership in a house or property while doing this program.
+You cannot currently have ownership in a house or property when applying for this program.
 The property in question would need to be sold before a mortgage application can be submitted.

-You cannot have a payment shock exceeding 100%.
-For example, if your current rent is $600.00 per month and your potential mortgage payment is $1,200.00 per month, your payment shock would exceed the limit.
+You cannot have a payment shock exceeding 100% of your monthly housing payment.
+For example, if your current rent is $600.00 per month and your potential mortgage payment is $1,201.00 per month, your payment shock would exceed the limit.
 You do have other payment shock options, please contact our office for more information.